kelsey-ek/of7azure/GUIDE/BMT_general_process.md

     - EXTTRADE.COB - TRADE.cpy
     - EXTCUST1.COB - CUSTOMER.cpy
     - EXTADDR1.COB - ADDRESS.cpy

-- SQLCA
-  - SQLCODE was defined as COMP-4 from the old one but it should be changed to COMP-5.

-### 3.5.
-Invalid char in source

-- Delete ^Z from copybook
 - Put an empty line in between

 ```bash